darktable-org/dtorg/content/pages/install.md

 openSUSE ships with darktable.
 A simple `zypper install darktable` should be enough.

-  * If you want the latest stable version you can use [Darktable from the Graphics Repository](http://software.opensuse.org/download.html?project=graphics&package=darktable).
+  * If you want the latest stable version you can use [darktable from the Graphics Repository](http://software.opensuse.org/download.html?project=graphics&package=darktable).
   * If you are adventurous and are willing to deal with problems from time to time add the [Darktable 2.0 Snapshot repository](http://software.opensuse.org/download.html?project=home%3Adarix%3Adarktable%3Astable-2.0&package=darktable).
 Don't use this repository if you do time critical work with darktable!
   * And lastly, there is is a repository for [nightly builds](http://software.opensuse.org/download.html?project=home%3Adarix%3Adarktable%3Amaster&package=darktable).
 Don't use this repository unless you understand what git master means!